Google logo: Colorless logo

 A colorless version of the logo is particularly used on a local homepage in recognition of a major tragedy, often for several days.
-The design was first used on the Google Poland homepage following the Smolensk air disaster that killed, among others, Polish president Lech Kaczyński in April 2010.
-A few days later, the logo was used in China and Hong Kong to pay respects to the victims of the Qinghai earthquake.
+It was first used on the Google Poland homepage in April 2010 following the Smolensk air disaster that killed, among others, Polish president Lech Kaczyński.
+A few days later, the logo was used in China and Hong Kong to pay respects to the victims of the 2010 Qinghai earthquake.

-On September 7, 2010, the doodle once again changed to a greyed-out Google logo that lit up with the standard Google colors as the first 6 letters of a search query were entered.
-It goes by the name of the Keystroke Logo.
+On September 7, 2010, a colorless Google logo going by the name of the "Keystroke Logo" was introduced, which lit up with the standard Google colors as the first 6 letters of a search query were entered.

-This logo was again used on December 5, 2018, following the death of George H. W. Bush, and on May 27, 2019, for Memorial Day.
+A new version of the colorless logo was introduced on December 5, 2018, following the death of George H. W. Bush, and was used again on May 27, 2019 for Memorial Day (and every Memorial Day holiday since) and on September 8, 2022, following the death of Queen Elizabeth II.
+A black version of the colorless logo was used for the funeral of Queen Elizabeth II a week later on September 19, 2022.
+The colorless logo would be used again on January 9, 2025 for the death and funeral of Jimmy Carter.

-On September 8, 2022, the logo appeared once, following the death of Queen Elizabeth II.
+A white version of the colorless logo is used in Google Chrome when a background image is set on the main home page.
+The same white-colored logo can also appear when dark mode is selected.

 Favicon

-Google's favicon from May 31, 1999, to May 29, 2008, was a blue, uppercase "G" on white background.
-It was accompanied by a border with a red, blue, and a green side.
+Google's favicon from May 31, 1999, to May 29, 2008, was a blue, uppercase "G" on white background, which was accompanied by a border with a red, blue, and a green side.
+It debuted alongside Google's then-new logo design in May 1999.

 On May 30, 2008, a new favicon was launched.
 It showed a lowercase "g" from Google, colored in blue against a white background, and originally was intended to be a part of a larger set of icons developed for better scalability on mobile devices.

 A new favicon was launched on January 9, 2009.
 It included a left-aligned white "g" with background areas colored in red, green, blue and yellow, with the top, bottom, and left edges of the "g" cropped.
 It was based on a design by André Resende, a computer science undergraduate student at the University of Campinas in Brazil.
 He submitted it for a contest launched by Google in June 2008 to receive favicon submissions.
 The official Google blog stated: "His placement of a white 'g' on a color-blocked background was highly recognizable and attractive, while seeming to capture the essence of Google".

 The favicon used from August 13, 2012, to August 31, 2015, showed the small letter "g" in white, centered on a solid light blue background.